-One way to see most of Cairo’s lovely neighborhoods is through a felucca (sail boat) ride on the Nile.
-One thing is for sure: during this ride, you’ll avoid Cairo’s never ending traffic.
-Tune out the crowds, forget all your worries, and enjoy the breeze while experiencing the Nile, the longest river in the world.
+One way to see some of the top neighbourhoods in Cairo is on a felucca (sailboat) ride on the Nile.
+Avoid Cairo’s never-ending traffic, tune out the crowds and forget all your worries as you enjoy the breeze on the longest river in the world.

-The Egyptian Museum is probably one of the most important attractions after the Great Pyramids since it is home to over 12,000 ancient Egyptian antiquities.
-Usually, most tours combine the Great Pyramids and the Egyptian Museum together in one day, so try heading over to the museum in the evening when all the tourists are tired and heading back.
+The Egyptian Museum is home to more than 120,000 ancient Egyptian relics.
+Most tours combine the Great Pyramids and the Egyptian Museum together, so try heading to the museum in the evening when the tourists have been and gone.

 Avoid Khan Al-Khalili Bazaar during the weekend

-Located in Old Cairo, this bazaar is a favorite of both residents and tourists for its unique shopping experience and great environment.
-During the weekend, Khan Al-Khalili can be hard to handle because of the crowds.
-Head to this bazaar on a weekday instead, and enjoy shopping for diverse things such as souvenirs, ethnic clothes, delicious spices, and more!
+In Old Cairo, this bazaar is a favourite of both residents and tourists for its unique shopping experience and vibrant environment.
+But during the weekend, Khan Al-Khalili can be packed.
+Head here on a weekday instead and enjoy shopping for souvenirs, traditional clothing, delicious spices and more.

 Explore Cairo’s beautiful mosques

-Some of the most beautiful mosques in Egypt are located in Cairo and are a must-visit for anyone heading to the capital.
-Since most people will rush to the Muhammad Ali Mosque that lies inside Cairo’s prominent citadel, explore other mosques that are equally beautiful and also hold historical stories within their walls.
+Some of the most beautiful mosques in Egypt are in Cairo.
+Since most people will rush to the Muhammad Ali Mosque, which lies inside Cairo’s prominent citadel, you can avoid the crowds by exploring other (equally beautiful) mosques.
 However, since you shouldn’t miss the Muhammad Ali Mosque, rise very early one day to see it first thing in the morning.

-Cairo is home to some of the best Coptic architecture, including stunning churches.
-One church that is away from the crowds is the Monastery of Saint Simon in Mokattam, also known as the Cave Church.
-It is called so because the church is literally in a cave and is carved inside a mountain.
+Cairo is home to some of the best Coptic architecture on the planet, including stunning churches.
+One church that sits away from the crowds is the Monastery of Saint Simon in Mokattam, also known as the Cave Church.
+It is so-called because the church is quite literally within a mountainside cave.

 Visit Cairo during Ramadan

-As most of the Egyptian population is Muslim, the holy month of Ramadan is a sacred time that is cherished by all.
-Most tourists avoid visiting during this month, thinking there won’t be much to do; however, that is not true at all!
-Everything is open (just note that most things close two hours earlier than the usual time) and you will not have to deal with the usual rush.
-Plus, you’ll get to experience the Egyptian culture up close and witness the unique Ramadan spirit.
+As most of the Egyptian population is Muslim, the holy month of Ramadan is a sacred time.
+Most tourists avoid visiting during this month, thinking there won’t be much to do – but that is not true at all.
+Everything is open (just note that most things close two hours earlier than usual) and you will not have to deal with the usual rush.
+Plus, you’ll get to experience Egyptian culture up close and witness the unique Ramadan spirit.